Contents

 No. The 1x short position ensures zero liquidation risk.

-Q: Do I lose money if prices keep rising?
+Q: Do I lose if prices keep rising?

-Your USD-denominated balance increases as prices rise, but profits may lag behind holding/bullish strategies.
+Your U-denominated balance increases as prices rise, but profits may lag behind holding/bullish strategies.

 For sustained rallies, consider futures grid longs for higher returns.